 - The Greek

 The current media landscape is like an endless maze of confusing content.
-Its stories are classed under so many different headlines and formats that we seldom recognize their quantity nor their seamlessness.
-The police show in which a criminal is arrested, the documentary in which a doctor saves lives, and the news clip in which jihadists behead a hostage eventually become the same drama – a visceral experience that melds into the bland oneness of TV.
+Its stories are classed under so many different headlines and formats that we seldom recognize their quantity nor seamlessness.
+The police show in which a criminal is arrested, the documentary in which a doctor saves lives, and the news clip in which jihadists behead a hostage eventually become the same drama - a visceral experience that melds into the bland oneness of TV.
 The news then loses whatever potency it once had for informing and becomes something bizarre altogether.
 In fact, people say they watch the news to “know”, but they hardly know anything.
 They know there are wars in the Middle East,

 but they knew that already.
 They know there are crimes and car accidents in their country, but they knew that too.
 With each piece of news they know nothing more than they did before and remain as inert as ever.
 What steps will they take to reduce crime and unemployment?
 What will they do about terrorism?
 Most people will do nothing.

 Yet the news helps them feel virtuous and “responsible” for knowing more things they can do nothing about.
 Are such feelings really justified?
 Probably not, but when the whole apparatus of life becomes so complex that a person loses confidence in his own abilities, then he requires the media to tell him what to feel and think.
 He may be subject to commands he doesn't understand, moving towards a destination he hasn't chosen, but at least he knows that some authority figure is guiding him there.
 He also finds comfort in knowing that he's in good company, joined by millions of others who consume the same mass media as him.

 In the words of Thomas Jefferson, now more relevant than ever, "The man who reads nothing at all is better educated than the man who only reads newspapers ".